drug-design/course/docs/chapters/conformational-analysis-examples.md

 ### Di-Methyl-1,4-Cyclohexane

-In di-methyl-1,4-cyclohexane the methyl groups can be either "cis" or "trans".
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/di-methyl-14-cyclohexane-2432bd0c'><i class='fa fa-play' aria-hidden='true'></i></button>In di-methyl-1,4-cyclohexane the methyl groups can be either "cis" or "trans".
 In the "trans" isomer the preferred conformation is the one where the two substituents are in the equatorial orientation.
 In the "cis" isomer the two conformations are equally populated having one methyl group in the axial and the other in the equatorial orientation.
 *[isomer]: Isomers are compounds with the same chemical formula but different 2D-structures